claire-west/svstudio-manual/docs/note-properties/pitch-transition-and-vibrato.md

 !!! note

     The vibrato created using these sliders produces a simple expression-based pattern.
-Other methods of creating vibrato such as [Auto Pitch Tuning](../ai-functions/auto-pitch-tuning.md) will create more complex vibrato patterns without using these settings.
+Other methods of creating vibrato such as [Auto Pitch Tuning](../ai-functions/auto-pitch-tuning.md) and [Instant Mode](../ai-functions/instant-mode.md) will create more complex vibrato patterns without using these settings, and those patterns will not be affected by the vibrato sliders.

+!!! warning

+    Executing [Auto Pitch Tuning](../ai-functions/auto-pitch-tuning.md) or enabling [Instant Mode](../ai-functions/instant-mode.md) will set the vibrato depth of all notes to zero, except for notes which have already had their vibrato depth set manually in the Note Properties panel.
+Once this has happened the vibrato depth will no longer be inherited from the default set in the Voice panel.

+    To continue using the vibrato sliders, increase the vibrato depth in the Note Properties panel for the relevant notes.

 ![Transition and Vibrato Sliders](/img/note-properties/pitch-transition-and-vibrato-sliders.png)